 - Closed-loop reporting - essentially this aligns your sales and marketing teams together, offering insight into what marketing efforts are bringing in the best leads, meaning you can refine your marketing to what works.

-- More content - designed to reassure the buyer their decision to buy was good and encouraging them to share and spread the word.
+- More content - designed to reassure the buyer their decision to buy was good and encourage them to share and spread the word.

 - Surveys - to confirm the exact content that motivated the buyer to make the decision to purchase, further informing you of where and what to focus your marketing efforts on.